Geinzit/BombasticBulletDodger/README.md

 - In easy mode, the maximum bullets that can be generated in the map is 5, and the bullet sizes will generally be smaller.
 - In medium mode, the maximum bullets that can be generated in the map is 15, and the bullet sizes will generally be bigger than easy mode, but smaller than hard mode.
 - In hard mode, the maximum bullets that can be generated in the map is 25, and the bullet sizes will generally be bigger.
-8. There is a time of invisibility when players get hit, meaning that the player will not lose any hearts eventhough they get hit by bullets.
-The time of invisibility is 5 iterations, and is denoted by "You've been hit!!" message, i.e. you are invisible if there is a "You've been hit!!" message until it disappears.
+8. There is a time of invincibility when players get hit, meaning that the player will not lose any hearts even though they get hit by bullets.
+The time of invincibility is 5 iterations, and is denoted by "You've been hit!!" message, i.e. you are invincible if there is a "You've been hit!!" message until it disappears.

 # Features Implemented
 1. Generation of random game sets or events: